 It is possible to appreciate that, if J-T is simpler than a cryoturbine, a more complex layout is required by the heat exchanger.

 The systems considered up to this point inevitably wasted a certain amount of heat in the multi-stage compressor.
 Since this waste heat is available at a fairly high temperature (over 150 °C), part of it may be recovered to feed an absorption refrigeration machine.
 The coolant effect of the chiller may be subsequently aimed at precooling the gas before entering the coldbox or precooling the gas entering the compressors.
 Absorption chillers differ from compression machines in the type of energy they require as a feeding.
 If the latter require mechanical energy, a form of valuable energy produced in most cases by electric motors, absorption machines are designed to operate mainly powered by thermal energy.
 This kind of device may be advantageous if recovery heat is available, which would otherwise be dispersed in the environment.
 Chilling performance depends on the technology and the fluids coupling used in the process.
 However, they require a moderate temperature recovered heat.
-Below, data will refer to commercial products, described in [41].

 The conceptual schemes of solutions based on Kapitza cycle and absorption chillers integration are reported in Figures 4–6.
 Chillers were added to the basic cycle, in order not to furtherly complicate the system and to identify more clearly the contribution provided by the introduction of these devices.